 Poem submissions can be submitted on the Southern Poverty Law Center’s website located here.

-The concept beyond the exhibit is inspired by a similar project Alexander led for National Public Radio’s Morning Edition.
+The concept behind the exhibit is inspired by a similar project Alexander led for National Public Radio’s Morning Edition.
 As NPR’s poet-in-residence, Alexander helped create “Running For Your Life,” a community poem in response to the murder of Ahmaud Arbery, a 25-year-old Black man who was brutally gunned down by two white men in Glynn County, Ga. last February.

 For the CRMC exhibit, members of the community are asked to submit an original poem with the themes of racial justice and human rights.
 It can be any length but must begin with “Remember” or “If you.”
 Alexander will select lines from multiple submissions and combine them into one single community poem for the CRMC exhibit.